-How did this happen?
-A bunch of YouTube clips from all over the world got Nils started with this marathon project.
+A bunch of YouTube clips from all over the world got Nils started with this stunning project.
 The video clips have been thoroughly chopped, grinded and baked into new music.
-When the band performs, sax player Nils Berg is accompanied by drummer Christopher Cantillo and bassist Josef Kallerdahl on stage.
+When the band performs, reed player Nils Berg is accompanied by drummer Christopher Cantillo and bassist Josef Kallerdahl on stage.
 Alongside the band is a film screen showing the far-away-guests, who are seen, heard and incorporated into the live music.
 A new quartet for each song.

-"The Fellini of Swedish Jazz" "Jazz meets dance meets electronica meets chanson.
+DN "Jazz meets dance meets electronica meets chanson.
 Almost painfully creative!"
-(DN)

 SVD "Nils Berg walks free from clichées and other "musts".
 He's a pioneer, perhaps the best that happened in Swedish jazz the last years."